NickKarpowicz/LightwaveExplorer/README.md

 #### Main goals:
  - _Easily extensible database of materials:_ Eveything the program knows about nonlinear materials comes from a human-readable text file giving the appropriate coefficients and tensors.
 If you want to use a new material, or you've done a measurement in a new range where typical extrapolations from older data isn't relevant, it's easy to add and correct.
 There are places for references for the key parameters, and these references are stored in the saved simulation results for future reference.
 Especially if you have simulations that you checked against experiments, I'd be very happy for you to add your crystal definitions to the central database in the project Github.
+ - Accurate modeling of nonlinear optics using multiple, user-selectable physical models, including the unidirectional nonlinear wave equation and finite-difference time-domain approaches.
+This allows calculations that accommodate large systems where forward-propagation is an appropriate assumption, but also of etalon effects in thin crystals where reflections cannot be neglected.
  - _Efficient code so that complicated systems can be simulated in 3D:_ Real laser pulses can be messy, and if they weren't so before a nonlinear crystal, there's a good chance they are after (but not always).
 If things are slow, it's hard to go beyond one dimension on tolerable time scales, and then you miss out on the whole weird world of spatiotemporal couplings.
 Here you have options for rather fast simulations when there's a symmetry to apply (e.g. cylindrical or along one Cartesian dimension), alongside fully 3D propagation.
 Runs natively on both GPU and CPU to make use of whatever you have to work with.
  - _A graphical interface that lets you see what you're doing:_ A lot of us think in visual terms.
 Being able to adjust and scan parameters and immediately see what happens can really make it easier to understand what you're looking at.
  - _A flexible sequence mode:_ By stringing together elements, not just nonlinear crystals but also spherical or parabolic mirrors, apertures, filters, free space propagation and other elements, simulate how  one interaction affects another.
 Sequences of events can be scripted and even programmed with loop functions to see how things change over the course of repeated interactions.